 The effect on the bankruptcy filer is a tremendous sense of relief—as if an overwhelming weight has been lifted from their shoulders.

-Filing a Suggestion
+Filing a Suggestion of Bankruptcy

-Filing a suggestion isn’t required since all creditors or collection agencies will eventually receive written notice of the bankruptcy from the bankruptcy court.
+Filing a suggestion of Bankruptcy isn’t required since all creditors or collection agencies will eventually receive written notice of the bankruptcy from the bankruptcy court.
 However, the notice isn’t sent for 2-3 days after the bankruptcy is filed—and even then it’s sent by snail mail.
 And the notice is only sent to the creditors and/or collection agencies—not the county court, where it may be necessary to stop a garnishment.
 This is not exactly ideal when time is of the essence.